rontav/wouso-new/README.md

 ## QOTD
 * qotd new question form validation
 	* make sure we don't have the same answer twice
-* possibility to override module view and style
 * batch edit for questions
 * search questions
 	* filter by tag